dexie/Dexie.js/samples/electron/README.md

 # [Electron is awesome!](http://electron.atom.io)
 It enables you to build portable desktop apps like `#slack`, `atom` and `visual studio code` with a breeze.

-Even more awesome with a local database.
+Even more awesome when using the built-in standard indexedDB database via Dexie.js.

 This is just an extremely simple sample to use Dexie to persist your app data locally.